RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

     * RIR
     * NIR (Note - there are no NIRs in the RIPE NCC service region.)
     * LIR
-    * <font color="green">WHITEPAGES</font>
+    * WHITEPAGES
     * DIRECT_ASSIGNMENT
     * OTHER
 * Users can only set the "org-type:" to OTHER.
 All other types are only for use by the Database Administrators.
 * The "org:" attribute is used to reference an **organisation** object for an entity that has registered the resource or other data in which this reference is made.
 * The "ref-nfy:" attribute specifies the email address to be notified when a reference to the **organisation** object is added or removed.
-* The "mnt-ref:" attribute specifies the maintainer objects that are <font color="orange">allowed or entitled</font> to authorise the addition of references to the **organisation** object in other objects.
+* The "mnt-ref:" attribute specifies the maintainer objects that are allowed to authorise the addition of references to the **organisation** object in other objects.
 * If the **organisation** object includes more than one "mnt-ref:" attribute they act as a logical 'OR'.
 If the authorisation is passed by any **mntner** object referenced in any "mnt-ref:" attribute then the update will be authorised.
-* <font color="red">(This is wrong, shoud be corrected with the next phrase)The "abuse-mailbox:" attribute specifies the email address to which abuse complaints should be sent. </font>The "abuse-c:" attribute specifies the id (nic-hdl) of a **role** object holding contact information for abuse complaints.
+* The "abuse-c:" attribute specifies the id (nic-hdl) of a role object holding contact information for abuse complaints.
 When this attribute is specified no other email address should be used for abuse complaints.

 Here is an **organisation** object template: